-Inspectors were satisfied that, when implemented, the care and support as described by the person in charge and regional manager will consistently and sufficiently reflect the residents' assessed needs and wishes.
+The inspector was satisfied that, when implemented, the care and support as described by the person in charge and team leader will consistently and sufficiently reflect the residents' assessed needs and wishes.

-Inspectors reviewed a sample of the proposed documentation and found that it was comprehensive and if completed will identify resident's care needs and proposed plans to address those needs.
-Each resident will be assigned a key worker and there will be monthly care plan reviews to monitor progress against agreed goals.
-Three monthly and annual reviews will also be carried out.
+The inspector reviewed a sample of the proposed documentation and found that it was comprehensive and if completed will identify resident's care needs and proposed plans to address those needs.
+Each resident will be assigned a key worker and there will be scheduled weekly meetings as well as reviews on a monthly, three monthly and annual basis.
 Daily records will be maintained of how the residents spend their day.

-Inspectors saw that the personal plans will contain important information about the residents' life, their likes and dislikes, their interests, details of family members and other people who are important in their lives.
+The inspector saw that the personal plans will contain important information about the residents' life, their likes and dislikes, their interests, details of family members and other people who are important in their lives.